samir2901/samir2901/README.md

 # Hi,
-## I am Samiruddin Thunder 👋
-I am a 3rd year undergrad student of Computer Science and Engineering at Institute of Engineering and Management.
+I am Samiruddin Thunder 👋, 3rd year undergrad student of Computer Science and Engineering at Institute of Engineering and Management.
 I am a Computer Graphics and Game dev enthusiast.
-And I love to do graphics designing⚡.
 <br/>
 <br/>